 - 4 cups Imperial Sugar Confectioners Powdered Sugar

-- In a bowl mix peanut butter and soft butter smooth.
-Add vanilla and half of confectioner sugar and blend well.
-Add remaining confectioner sugar and mix smooth.
+- In a large bowl, mix peanut butter and soft butter until smooth.
+Add vanilla and 1/2 of powdered sugar and blend well.
+Add remaining powdered sugar and mix until smooth.

-- Some peanut butter brands may be a little “drier” and it may be necessary to add a little peanut butter.
-The consistency of batter should be very firm and holds its shape perfectly when mixture is formed into eggs.
+- Some peanut butter brands may be a little “drier” and it may be necessary to add a little more peanut butter.
+The consistency of batter should be very firm and hold its shape perfectly when formed into eggs.

 - Shape batter into eggs and place on parchment or wax lined cookie sheets.
 Set aside.

-- Use tempered chocolate or melt candy coating over a bowl over barely simmering water until melted.
+- Use tempered chocolate or melt candy coating over a bowl of barely simmering water until melted.